The Carnon Valley in the Bronze Age

 This report was, of course, made prior to the great Californian Gold Rush of 1849, its Australian counterpart in 1851, the finds in Witwatersrand South Africa in 1886 and the Klondike rush of 1896.
 In all of these New World adventures, Cornish Jacks played their part.

 A report from The West Briton in August 1858 describes; “ an immense nugget, weighing 2217 ozs.
 10 dwts., or nearly 185 pounds, had been extracted at Ballerat [Australia] from a claim belonging to twenty two Cornishmen.
 Nine of the fortunate men belong to the Parish of Illogan, and with them Mr William Jeffery, the early Californian digger, and his brother Mr Richard Jeffery, who brought the monster to light.
 This is by far the largest nugget yet discovered, and in three day's exhibition for the benefit of the Ballerat Hospital, it realised about £100.”

 Bronze age boats – The National Maritime Museum Cornwall

 In 2012/13 a sixteen metre replica of a Bronze Age boat, named Morgawr, was built at the National Maritime Museum Cornwall in Falmouth.
 The design was based on the remains of an original sewn plank boat found on the Humber on the east coast, and known as Ferriby 1, which has been dated as originally being built around 3,500 years ago.

-The boat requires paddling by a crew of around twenty and there is no current evidence to indicate that these boats were sailed.
-Bronze age people were however extremely skilled and knowledgeable boat builders and many of the techniques used have changed little in the past 4,000 years.
+The boat requires paddling by a crew of around twenty and there is no current evidence to indicate that these boats carried sail.
+Bronze age people were however extremely skilled and knowledgeable boat builders and many of the techniques they used have changed little in the past 4,000 years.
 The amount of time and resources required to build boats of this type meant that a strong community network was required.

 More links with Europe